Management and Consultants

 - Interview with Shiraz Jetha, Innovators & Entrepreneurs, May 2019

-Shiraz Jetha, the actuary at the Washington State Office of the Insurance Commissioner, describes his experience in different countries and talks about developments that he considers are important to the actuarial profession.
+Shiraz Jetha, an actuary at the Washington State Office of the Insurance Commissioner, describes his experience in different countries and talks about developments that he considers are important to the actuarial profession.

 - Demystifying The Art of War, Contingencies, Jan/Feb 2019

 The Art of War has been widely misunderstood due to a lack of familiarity with the environment in which it was produced.
 The article deals with salient points of the classic within the philosophical and historical context of China in the Fourth Century BCE.

 - System Dynamics, Innovators & Entrepreneurs, Nov 2018